 That’s right– deleted.
 Without notice.
 All it takes is for one copyright owner to file a complaint and goodbye Google+, Twitter, or Facebook account!
 Or worse, if you’re using copyrighted images without permission on your website or blog, enough complaints can get you blacklisted by search engines.

 Or worse yet, you can be taken to court!
 This is rare, but still a possibility if you’ve made a large amount of violations.

 So bottom line, share responsibly.
 How do you do that?
 Well I’m glad you asked!

 1. Search for Images that are Free To Share

 When you go to search for a sharable image, be sure that part of your search criteria is that the image is free to use and share— I’ve created an extensive list of free image sites just for this series.

-This is easy in Google image search to help you with this as well.
+You can use Google image search to help you with this as well.
 Just hit the gear icon (shown below) and click on Advanced search.
 Then you can scroll down to the Usage rights section and select the Free to use and share option.

 2. Look or Ask for Permission